derRiesenOtter/bachelor/docs/thesis/discussion.typ

 Comparing the results from the saliency scores with experimental data could further confirm if the learned features actually play important roles in @llps.
-Having the ability to visualize the important areas of the sequences also is an advantage over the PSPire predictor.
+Having the ability to visualize the important areas of the sequences also is an advantage over the some of the other @llps predictors that do not have a similar representation like PSPire.

 Due to time constraints, several promising ideas could not be explored in this study.
-One such those is the optimization of hyperparameters, for example through five-fold cross-validation.
-This technique would likely improve the robustness and generalization ability of the models and might lead to measurable performance gains.
-Additionally, alternative strategies for dividing the training data could be investigated, for instance, by distinguishing between self-assembling proteins and those that depend on interaction partners, like the PhasePred study did. \
+One such is the optimization of hyperparameters, for example through five-fold cross-validation.
+This technique would likely improve the robustness and generalization ability of the final models and might lead to measurable performance gains.
+Additionally, alternative strategies for dividing the training data should be investigated, for instance, by distinguishing between self-assembling proteins and those that depend on interaction partners, like the PhasePred study did.
+Comparing these two grouping strategies could help further studies on @llps prediction to choose the most impactful. \
 Another worthwhile extension would be the construction of a new dataset that combines the larger positive data from the catGranule 2.0 study with the large negative set used in the PSPire dataset.
-Lastly, making the developed tool accessible for external users, for example, as a web application or command-line utility, would increase its practical value and enable its use by a broader scientific community.
+Lastly, making the developed tool accessible for external users, for example, as a web application or command-line utility, would increase its practical value and enable its use by other researchers.

 #pagebreak()